RonasIT/swift-networking/README.md

 ```

 As usual, cancelled request fails with `NSURLErrorCancelled` error code.
+Except you are using `GeneralErrorHandler`, which transforms this error to `GeneralRequestError.cancelled`.

 ### Request adapting

 ⚠️ Currently supports only appending headers ⚠️

-Request adapting allows you to adapt requests before sending to the server.
+Request adapting allows you to provide additional information within request.
-For example you can provide access token or information about the app and device using `RequestAdapter` objects.
+The main aim of this feature is the ability to attach access token within request on sending and retrying.
+There are some other useful cases.
+For example, you can implement custom request adapter to attach some information about an app,
+like below.

+If you need to attach access token through request adapter, there is built-in `TokenRequestAdapter`.
+See [automatic token refreshing](#automatic-token-refreshing-and-request-retrying) for more.

 #### Usage

-First, implement your custom request adapter, like:
+1. Implement your custom request adapter:

 ```swift
 import Networking